robgibbons/unchained/README.md

 ### Middleware

-There are two main places you can define middleware: inside your views, or inside of your routes.
+There are a few places you can attach middleware: assigned to your views, assigned to your routes, or assigned globally in config.js.

 #### Middleware in Views

-You can assign Route-Specific Middleware directly to your views by wrapping them with an Array, always passing your view object as the last item in the Array.
+You can assign middleware directly to your view definitions by wrapping them with an Array, always passing your view object as the last item in the Array.
 Any number of middleware functions may be passed in this style:

 ```javascript
 // views/Profile.js